-- 4.2.3 Exemptions: The following are exempt from Standard CIP-007-7: - 4.2.3.1 Cyber Assets at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber Assets associated with communication networks and data communication links between discrete Electronic Security Perimeters.
+- 4.2.3 Exemptions: The following are exempt from Standard CIP-007-76: - 4.2.3.1 Cyber Assets Systems at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber AssetsSystems associated with communication networks and data communication links between discrete Electronic Security Perimeters (ESP). - 4.2.3.2 Cyber Systems associated with communication networks and data communication links, between the Cyber Systems providing confidentiality and integrity of an ESP that extends to one or more geographic locations.

 - 4.2.3.3 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
-Section 73.54. - 4.2.3.4 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.5 Responsible Entities that identify that they have no BES Cyber Systems categorized as high impact or medium impact according to the CIP-002-5.1 identification and categorization processes.
+Section 73.54. - 4.2.3.44.2.3.5 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.54.2.3.6 Responsible Entities that identify that they have no BES Cyber Systems categorized as high impact or medium impact according to the CIP-002-5.17 identification and categorization processes. - 4.3.
+"Applicable Systems": Each table has an "Applicable Systems" column to define the scope of systems to which a specific requirement part applies.